kirjavascript/mspaint/README.md

 So, this is embedded in the initial markup as an `<img/>` tag and is copied to the canvas when finished.
 This means that the data can be loaded async before any scripts are reached.

 I tried applying lossless compression to the image before sending it, but this seems to take more time than is saved by reducing the image size.
 This could be cached instead, but the state would be out of date.
+It feels like there are endless tradeoffs to consider.

 PNG is a great database format for storing pixels; the canvas is periodically saved to disk to restore the state on server restart.